teuk/mediabot_v3/docs/ROADMAP_3.6DEV.md

 dropped.
 Its memory-only counters reset on restart and contain no reply text;
 they support, but cannot replace, a real development conversation.

+MB795 closes two gaps in the answer-quality gate: `pas` cannot silently become `jamais`, and the same two numbers cannot silently exchange places.
+It still needs real conversation samples on development to judge semantic quality.

 Steps 2 and 3 use the baseline from step 1.
 The URL investigation can run independently if a reproducible failure is available.
 A step may stay open until its evidence exists; this table is an order of decisions, not a promise